TakwimuAfrica/Takwimu.AFRICA/README.md

 ### Chart Definitions

 The charts in the app are defined in the json file `charts.json` in the `src/data/`.
 When you define the charts, they will be assigned a unique id when your run `yarn start` or `yarn deploy` or `yarn build`.
 This id will be used to identify this chart especially important when used in an embed.
-Don't chnage the id once the code is deployed otherwise any shared embeds with this Id will fail.
+Don't change the id once the code is deployed otherwise any shared embeds with this Id will fail.

 ## Contributing